Skip to main content

 5. Fabro exchanges the code for an access token and fetches the user’s profile and verified email

-6. Fabro checks the username against the allowed_usernames list in server.toml
+6. Fabro checks the username against the allowed_usernames list in settings.toml

 allowed_usernames = ["alice", "bob"]